rpp114/Getting_and_Cleaning_Data/readme.md

 The script also requires installation of the packages dplyr and tidyr.
 These can be downloaded directly through R by the install.packages(XXXX) syntax.

-The output file will be placed in the ../getdata_projectfiles_UCI HAR Dataset\UCI HAR Dataset/ directory and will be named: 'output_data_set.txt'
+The output file will be placed in the ../getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/ directory and will be named: 'output_data_set.txt'

 #---